Read my blog posts in The Immanent Frame

 - Anthropology of law

 I am interested in religion as a broad and complex social and cultural phenomenon that both generates law and is regulated by law.
+My particular research interest is in understanding the phenomenology of religion under the modern rule of law.
 I have training in law and in religious studies and have taught both in law school and in religion departments.
-I practiced law for six years after graduating from law school before returning to graduate school to study religion.
+I practiced law after graduating from law school before returning to graduate school to study religion.
 My training in the academic study of religion is in two fields, American religious history and the comparative study of religion.
-My research interest is primarily in understanding the phenomenology of the religion under the modern rule of law.
 I focus on the intersection of religion and law in the U.S. within a broader comparative field, both theoretically and cross-culturally.
 Within legal studies, my work falls broadly within socio-legal and critical legal studies.

 Courses Recently Taught

-- REL-C 300 Christmas: The Church-State History of the World’s Most Popular Holiday
+- Christmas: The Church-State History of the World’s Most Popular Holiday